With Litium 8 we introduce a new way to extend the Litium platform. Add-ons will be able to run as separate applications, called Litium apps.

 The data folder that was created should be ignored from version control, that folder contains developer-specific files.

-To be able to use a docker-compose file for the customer but with developer-specific settings; docker-compose supports environment variables and environment file (".env").
+To be able to use a Docker Compose file for the customer but with developer-specific settings; Docker Compose supports environment variables and environment file (".env").

 Create a new file with the name ".env" if that not exist with the following content.
 Remember to use your own password, the one you were using during certificate export.
 This file should be ignored from version control.